-Leaflet | Tiles © Earl - Earl; DeLorme, NAVTEQ, TomTom, Intermep, IPC, USGS, FAO, NPS, NRCAN, GeoBase, Kadaster NL, Ordnance Survey, Earl Jepen, METI, Earl China (Hong Kong), and the GIS User Community Note: This mopping tool approximates some Census tracts.
-If a user has questions about the geography or stotus of a qualified apportunity zone or location, the definitive guidance and list its evalidable via the Deportment of Treasury of this properties of the properties of t
+Leaflet | Tiles © Earl - Esri; DeLorme, NAVTEQ, TomTom, Intermap, IPC, USGS, FAO, NPS, NRCAN, GeoBase, Kadaster NL, Ordnance Survey, Esri Japan, METI, Esri China (Hong Kong), and the GIS User Community Note: This mapping tool approximates some Census tracts.
+If a user has questions about the geography or status of a qualified opportunity zone or location, the definitive guidance and list is available via the Department of Treasury official website.